mohammedabusamra04/ecommerce-backend-nodejs/README.md

 ## 📄 License

-This project is intended for learning and portfolio use.
+This project was built for learning, practice, and portfolio purposes.